Pagure/pagure/doc/configuration.rst

 Pagure uses `gitolite <http://gitolite.com/>`_ as an authorization layer.
 Gitolite relies on `SSH <https://en.wikipedia.org/wiki/Secure_Shell>`_ for the authentication.
-In other words, SSH let you in and gitolite check if you are allowed to do what you are trying to do once you are inside.
+In other words, SSH lets you in and gitolite checks if you are allowed to do what you are trying to do once you are inside.